IN THIS ARTICLE

 By adding the Condition, your campaign can now take 2 Paths according to the prospect’s behavior.
 By applying the Condition, you can better adjust the follow-up email content to the prospects’ level of engagement.

 Plus, it gives an additional boost to your email deliverability as your email copy is more varied and nuanced.

 How to use conditions?

-- Select 1 of 4 conditions, based either on opens, clicks, or task.
+Select 1 of 4 conditions, based either on opens, clicks, or tasks.